MinishLab/model2vec/model2vec/train/README.md

 As you can see, we got a pretty nice 91% accuracy, with only 81 seconds of training.

-The training loop is handled by [`lightning`](https://pypi.org/project/lightning/).
+The training loop is a plain PyTorch loop (see [`model2vec/train/trainer.py`](trainer.py)).
 By default the training loop splits the data into a train and validation split, with 90% of the data being used for training and 10% for validation.
 By default, it runs with early stopping on the validation set accuracy, with a patience of 5.

 Note that this model is as fast as you're used to from us: